pointnetwork/kadence/doc/messengers.md

-Kad implements a generic {@link Messenger} class that is used as the interface between the application layer and the transport adapter.
-This interface exposes 2 primary members: `serializer` and `deserializer`.
+Kadence implements a generic {@link Messenger} class that is used as the interface between the application layer and the {@link AbstractNode~transport}.
+This interface exposes 2 primary members: {@link Messenger~serializer} and {@link Messenger~deserializer}.

 As you might expect, both of these objects are streams.
 Both are transform streams.
 The transport adapter's readable end is piped through the